dagoma3d/CuraByDagoma/CHECK.md

 - The version number of the new release is written instead of the former one.
 - The new improvements work with every printer, particularly with the bicolors.
 - The profiles of the filaments and the printers are updated.
+- The website section and the notice are updated.

 ## Package and installation
 - Cura Engine is well downloaded and packaged.